Coles Group: G.J. Coles & Coy (1914–1986)

 George Coles father married Ann Cameron "Annie" Topp of Buninyong on 20 August 1902 and sold his shop, measuring 20x18 ft, in the Victorian country town of St James to eldest son George in 1910 for £4500, he then moved to Wilmot, Tasmania (around 30 km south of Ulverstone), where he opened yet another shop.
 G.J.
 Coles learnt his trade from his family's general store in Wilmot, Tasmania which his father owned between 1910 and 1921, the wooden heritage store continued but was destroyed by fire in 2014.

 The Coles brand we know now was founded in 1914 by George Coles when he opened what was called the "Coles Variety Store" in Smith Street in the Melbourne suburb of Collingwood.
 More stores opened and the chain was regarded as the leaders in providing value to Australian shoppers.
-The building formerly occupied by the original Coles Variety Store is ironically now the location of a Woolworths outlet – the major competitor to Coles.
+The building formerly occupied by the original Coles Variety Store is ironically now the location of a Woolworths supermarket – the major competitor to Coles.

 Coles was run in succession by members of the Coles family from 1914 until the mid-1970s by the "famous five knights", brothers Sir George, Sir Arthur, Sir Edgar, Sir Kenneth and Sir Norman – known by their first initials – GJ, AW, EB, KF, NC.

+Sir Edgar famously stated his ultimate goal was to stock everything a family might have on their weekly household shopping list.
+He recognised that combining variety goods with food would create unparalleled consumer convenience.

+In 1959, right as Coles was beginning its pivot into food, the company sent Sir Thomas North to the United States for three months.
+His explicit mission was to study how American retailers designed, stocked, and operated their high-volume self-service supermarkets and upon his return to Australia, North directly implemented the US-inspired strategies he had studied.

+In 1960, North was appointed as Coles' New South Wales State Manager.
+In this role, he worked alongside Managing Director Sir Edgar to execute massive interstate grocery acquisitions.
+Most notably, he helped lead the corporate takeover of the Matthews Thompson grocery chain in NSW.
+This acquisition instantly gave Coles hundreds of new retail properties to convert into food supermarkets, securing their footprint against Woolworths.

 In 1960, the first supermarket was opened in the Melbourne suburb of Balwyn North and in 1973, a Coles store had been established in all capital cities of the country.
 In 1975, Sir Thomas North was appointed the first Managing Director of Coles who was not a member of the Coles family.

 Kmart Australia Limited was born out of a joint venture between G.J.
 Coles & Coy (Coles) and S.S.
 Kresge (later Kmart Corporation) in the US.
 The first store opened in the Melbourne suburb of Burwood in 1969.
 In 1978, Kresge (Kmart) exchanged its 51% stake in Kmart Australia for a 20% stake in G.J.
 Coles & Coy Coles, allowing Coles to fully acquire Kmart Australia.